Unboxed-Software/solana-course/content/token22-metadata.md

   const supply = 1; // NFTs should have a supply of 1
 ```

-Then we'll construct our `TokenMetadata` object interfaced from `@solana/spl-token-metadata`, and pass it all of our inputs.
+Now let's construct our `TokenMetadata` object interfaced from `@solana/spl-token-metadata`, and pass it all of our inputs.
 Note we have to do some conversion of our `tokenAdditionalMetadata` to match.

 ```typescript
   // 1.
 Create the metadata object